web-servers/tomcat-embedded-quickstarts/README.md

 ## tomcat-embedded-quickstarts

-A temporary place to keep quickstarts for Embedded Tomcat.
+A place to keep quickstarts for Embedded Tomcat.
 Each example will have two flavors: Spring Boot and Embedded Tomcat proper, for those that don't want to use Spring Boot.

 **TODO:** Add maven profile (would that work?) to allow users to specify JWS instead?